tonykylim/XenLoom_beta/README.md

    - Set the background to white if doing dark looming stimuli experiments.
    - Set the background to black if doing bright looming stimuli experiments.
 3. Place the stimpresent-videocapturethread.py script in a directory where you would like to save the behavioural data.
+   - It is recommended that you use a new folder for each group of animals, and separate dark looming experiments from bright looming experiments
 4. Open PsychoPy and open the videocapturethread script.
 Press the run button (Control + R).
 5. Fill in the prompt that pops up with the following info:
    - Animal ID